-<scheme>://<authority>/<path>/syslogsearch?date=<[start-time]&date=>[stop-time]&query>
+<scheme>://<authority>/<path>/syslogsearch?date=le[start-time]&date=ge[stop-time]&<query>

-975 Where:
+Where:

 - <scheme> shall be either http or https.
 The use of http or https is a policy decision, but https is usually appropriate due to confidentiality of content stored in ATNA audit records; - <authority> shall be represented as a host (either IP address or DNS name) followed optionally by a port. - The Audit Record Repository may use <path> to segregate the RetrieveATNAAuditEvent RESTful service implementation from other REST-based services. - "syslogsearch" is a required part of the URL that allows the Audit Consumer to asks for syslog messages stored in the Audit Record Repository. - Two <date> search parameters are required.
 They define a time period for the search.
-See Section 3.82.4.1.2.1. - "&" must be present if at least one among Additional Search Parameters (see section 3.82.4.1.2.2) is used; - <query> if present, represents additional search parameters.
+See Section 3.82.4.1.2.1. - "&" must be present if at least one among Additional Search Parameters (see Section 3.82.4.1.2.2) is used; - <query> if present, represents additional search parameters.
 See Section 3.82.4.1.2.2 Additional Search Parameters.

 The Audit Consumer may indicate in the Accept acceptance of JSON (i.e., application/json).
 In the absence of an Accept preference, JSON shall be used.
 The Audit Record Repository shall support JSON format.
+The Audit Record Repository may support other response format if negotiated with the Accept header set by the Audit Consumer.

-995 3.82.4.1.2.1 Date Search Parameters
+3.82.4.1.2.1 Date Search Parameters

 The two date parameters shall be present in every search by the Audit Consumer and shall be supported by the Audit Record Repository.
 These parameters allow the Audit Consumer to specify the time frame of creation of syslog messages of interest and enable the Audit Consumer to constraint the number of syslog messages returned.
-The start-time and stop-time shall be in RFC-3339 format.
+The start-time and stop-time shall be in RFC 3339 format.

-Note: RFC-3339 format is the format mandated by Syslog for time stamps and is a sub-set of the XML date-time data format used by FHIR.
+Note: RFC 3339 format is the format mandated by Syslog for time stamps and is a sub-set of the XML date-time data format used by FHIR.

-To search AuditEvents resources created during the whole day: 2013-01-01 the search URL is: http://188.125.99.228:9080/ARRservice/syslogsearch?date=>2013-01-01&date=<2013-01-02
+955 To search AuditEvents resources created during the whole day: 2013-01-01 the search URL is:

+http://188.125.99.228:9080/ARRservice/syslogsearch?date=ge2013-01-01&date=le2013-01-01